-You rely on experienced, skilled employees to make sure you get quality work and a safe work environment.
+You rely on experienced, skilled employees to ensure quality work and a safe work environment.
 Across the nation, construction companies struggle to find the skilled workers they need.
 This shortage is limiting the number of projects construction companies can take on and increases the time it takes to finish projects.

 As reported by the Associated General Contractors of America (ACG), 81 percent of construction companies say they are finding it difficult to fill hourly and salaried positions, and 65 percent of companies think it will continue to be hard to find skilled employees.

 Because of the nature of the work construction workers do, construction is a risk-prone industry.
 A failure to address safety and security issues can cause unnecessary injuries or fatalities and loss of assets.
-Employees operating equipment without the proper training and up-to-date certifications are a huge liability.
+Employees operating construction equipment and utilities without the proper training and up-to-date certifications are a huge liability.

-GPS tracking can help prevent misuse, loss, and theft of assets, whether they are onsite or not.
+GPS tracking of vehicles and assets can help prevent misuse, loss, and theft, whether they are onsite or not.
 You'll know exactly where they are and how they are being used.
 Tracking and locating technology can be used on a variety of assets in many types of conditions.

 With GPS tracking, you can access asset information via a completely secure platform that helps you make informed and timely decisions about their assets.